 When a friend gave me a copy of Animal Liberation in 1980, it was an epiphany.
-I thought, “Here it is, this is what I’ve been thinking.
+I thought, “Here it is; this is what I’ve been thinking.
 Someone has given a voice to it.”
 Long after I finished reading the book, Peter Singer’s words kept echoing through my mind.

 I had been working in animal protection for 10 years in Washington, D.C., as a deputy sheriff, cruelty investigator, and head of the animal-disease-control division of the D.C.
 Commission on Public Health.
-I had witnessed appalling acts of cruelty to animals and I would cry as I drove home at night.
+I had witnessed appalling acts of cruelty to animals, and I would cry as I drove home at night.
 I still ate meat and wore leather, as I had yet to make that connection, but I was plagued by an underlying sense that there was something inherently wrong with how animals were so easily subjugated and abused.

-—PETA President Ingrid E. Newkirk
+—PETA President Ingrid Newkirk

-“Animal Liberation” may sound more like a parody of other liberation movements than a serious objective.
+“Animal Liberation” may sound more like a spoof of other liberation movements than a serious objective.
 The idea of “The Rights of Animals” actually was once used to parody the case for women’s rights.
 When Mary Wollstonecraft published her Vindication of the Rights of Women in 1792, her views were widely regarded as absurd, and before long, an anonymous publication appeared entitled A Vindication of the Rights of Brutes.
 The author of this satirical work (now known to have been Thomas Taylor, a distinguished Cambridge philosopher) tried to refute Mary Wollstonecraft’s arguments by showing that they could be carried one stage further.
 If the argument for equality was sound when applied to women, why should it not be applied to dogs, cats, and horses? …

 Fortunately, there is no need to pin the case for equality to one particular outcome of a scientific investigation. … There is no logically compelling reason for assuming that a factual difference in ability between two people justifies any difference in the amount of consideration we give to their needs and interests.
 The principle of the equality of human beings is not a description of an alleged actual equality among humans: It is a prescription of how we should treat human beings.